-This course provides the students the necessary skills to manage their business projects using effective techniques in leading, organizing, scheduling, and controlling the tasks contributing to the project goals.
-Topics include selection and statement of work of projects; skills of project managers and task break down structure, PERT/CPM scheduling and budgeting, Prerequisite: Junior Standing.
+BMGT 300 Project Management 3(3,0) This course provides the students the necessary skills to manage their business projects using g effective techniques in leading, organizing, scheduling , and controlling the tasks con tributing to the project goals.
+Topics include selection a ind statement of work of project cts; skills of project managers and task break down struct ure, PERT/CPM scheduling an nd budgeting, Prerequisite: Junior Standing.

-BMKA 200 Introduction to Marketing

-This course introduces the basic principles, theories, and practices of marketing in our modern ever-changing business environment.
-The course covers the marketing process activities on how to create value for customers to capture value from customers in return.
+BMKA 200 Introduction to Marketing 3(3,0) This course in troduces the basic principles, theories, and practices of marketing in our modern ever- changing business environment.
+The course covers the marketing process activ ities on how to create value for customers to capt ture value from customers in return.
 It also discusses the marketing mix and how to build long-term customer relationship with customers.
 Students will analyze case studies about a "real-life" product or service.
 Videos and in-class discussions on current marketing topics will assist in the learning experience.
 Co-requisite: ENGL 210

-This course addresses the design of embedded real-time systems, models of computation, validation techniques, and automatic synthesis.
-Finite state machines, synchronous languages, data flow networks, petri nets, software optimization and performance estimation, operating systems and scheduling, system-level simulation, and interface-based design.
+CCEE 426 De esign of Embedded Systems 3(3,0) This course add dresses the design of embedded real-time syste ems, models of computation, vali idation techniques, and automatic synthesis.
+Finite state machines, synchronous lan guages, data flow networks, petri nets, software of optimization and performance esti mation, operating systems and scheduling, system- level simulation, and interface-bas sed design.
 Prerequisite: CCEE 221.
-Equivalent to COSC 356.
+Equivalent to (COSC 356.